Federal Power Act: The Department of Energy’s Emergency Authority

 On April 8, 2025, President Trump issued Executive Order (E.O.)
 14262, "Strengthening the Reliability and Security of the United States Electric Grid."8 E.O.
 14262 directs DOE to "streamline, systemize, and expedite" its processes for issuing emergency orders when "the relevant grid operator forecasts a temporary interruption of electricity supply is necessary to prevent a complete grid failure."
 A blackout is an example of a temporary interruption of electricity supply.

 The language of the E.O. is nonspecific regarding the duration of any DOE action to retain resources or prevent them from leaving the bulk-power system.
 The E.O. language could be interpreted to mean DOE should take long-term action (i.e., lasting multiple years) or indefinite action.
 Emergency orders issued in response to multiyear events would be unusual, though not unprecedented, applications of DOE's Section 202(c) authority.
-It is unclear the extent to which limits to the authority might exist through judicial review or other avenues if DOE chose to issue long-term or indefinite emergency orders.
+It is unclear the extent to which limits to the authority might exist through judicial review or other avenues if DOE were to choose to issue long-term or indefinite emergency orders.

-DOE issued emergency orders for three separate events in May 2025, all involving seemingly new interpretations of the emergency authority.
-One event is anticipated electricity supply shortages in Puerto Rico in summer 2025.9 One of the DOE emergency orders pertaining to Puerto Rico directs the local utility to conduct vegetation management (e.g., shrub clearing) around specified transmission lines on the island.10 No other emergency order issued from 2000 to the present has addressed vegetation management.
+One event was anticipated electricity supply shortages in Puerto Rico in summer 2025.13 One of two DOE emergency orders pertaining to Puerto Rico directed the local utility to conduct vegetation management (e.g., shrub clearing) around specified transmission lines on the island.14 CRS has not identified any other emergency orders issued from 2000 to the present addressing vegetation management.

 Issues for Congress

 Regarding the statutory authority itself, Congress could consider whether amendments to Section 202(c) of the Federal Power Act are appropriate.
-The language has remained unchanged since 1935, potentially reflecting Congress's continued view over this time period that the original authorization is appropriate.
+The primary language has remained unchanged since 1935, potentially reflecting Congress's continued view over this time period that the original authorization is appropriate.
 Nonetheless, the U.S. electricity system has changed in many ways since 1935, and Congress might choose to consider reevaluating the authority.

 One potential aspect for congressional consideration is the duration of DOE emergency orders, especially in relation to critical resources identified pursuant to E.O.
 14262.
 Under current law, and assuming such orders might result in a conflict with environmental requirements, DOE could potentially reissue its emergency orders every 90 days for an indeterminate amount of time.
 Repeated emergency orders may raise feasibility questions, such as whether successive emergency orders would be upheld by the courts or whether power plant owners would make long-term investments to maintain power plants that are operating primarily under emergency orders.

 Congress could consider evaluating and clarifying via legislation whether the Section 202(c) authority is better reserved for short-term situations or whether application to long-term situations is appropriate.
 Some backers of power plants at risk of retirement (e.g., coal-fired power plants) might support extended emergency orders based on long-term economic considerations.
-At the same time, some backers of power plants with low greenhouse gas emissions (e.g., solar generators) might support extended emergency orders based on long-term environmental considerations.
+At the same time, some backers of power plants with low greenhouse-gas emissions (e.g., solar generators) might support extended emergency orders based on long-term environmental considerations.
 Others might prefer to limit DOE's emergency authorities to short-term situations.
 A more limited role for DOE in electricity system operations allows for greater use of market forces and reliance on local- and state-level processes to prepare for and respond to emergencies.

 Another potential aspect for congressional consideration is the definition of "emergency" in the context of Section 202(c).
 Current law gives DOE broad discretion in determining what constitutes an emergency.
 Congress could consider whether this level of discretion is appropriate, or whether additional (or alternative) statutory direction would better serve current system needs.